by Elaine Lau

 Friends know that I’m a sucker for cake.
 I am also a sucker for books with interesting titles.
 And so, when I came across Yeoh Jo-Ann’s debut novel, Impractical Uses of Cake, winner of Singaporean publisher Epigram’s Fiction Prize 2018, I had to bite.
 And what a treat it turned out to be.

 Different types of cake – yuzu coconut cream, lemon sponge, sugee, coffee pound, and orange chiffon, to name a few – feature throughout the novel, as the main character, 35-year-old English literature teacher Sukhin, is something of a cake fiend.
-He loves eating them, baking them, and sharing them; it is very much part of his identity.
-In one hilarious and all too relatable scene (to me, at least), Sukhin is out on a date with a woman who chooses an organic soy latte over cake for dessert, and he spirals into an internal monologue where the love of cake is a criterion to be considered “his people”.
+He loves eating them, baking them, and sharing them.
+In one hilarious and all too relatable scene (to me, at least), Sukhin is out on a date with a woman who chooses an organic soy latte over cake for dessert, and he spirals into an internal monologue where it dawns on him that the love of cake is a criterion to be considered “his people”.

-One person who does share his fondness for cake is Jinn, his former secondary school sweetheart.
-Sukhin stumbles on Jinn one afternoon in Chinatown, and she, to his astonishment, is now living as a homeless person in cardboard boxes in an alleyway.
+One person who does share his fondness for cake is Jinn, his former secondary school sweetheart whom he stumbles upon one afternoon in Chinatown.
+He discovers to his astonishment that Jinn is now living as a homeless person in cardboard boxes in an alleyway.
 She disappeared several years ago and he had taken her for dead.
 Seeing her again shakes him to the core.